-The real force of the incarnation is felt as we begin to read the Gospel accounts and see Jesus go about his daily life.
-We read about how he felt emotions as we do, shed tears at the loss of a friend, celebrated a friend's wedding - even providing a few bottles!
-We learn that he worked with wood, no doubt gaining a splinter or two, and cooked breakfast on a beach for his hungry friends.
+The real force of the incarnation is felt as we begin to read the gospel accounts and see Jesus go about his daily life.
+We read about how he felt emotions as we do, shed tears at the loss of a friend, celebrated a friend's wedding, even providing a few bottles!
+We learn that he worked with wood, no doubt gaining a splinter or two and cooked breakfast on a beach for his hungry friends.

 Jesus trod the same dirt as us, grew tired and hungry as we do, faced temptation and needed his own space away from the crowds.
 We are told that Jesus regularly touched the untouchables, spoke with the outcasts and gave dignity to the least.
-At the end of his Gospel, John tells us that

-"But there are also many other things that Jesus did; if every one of them were written down, I suppose that the world itself could not contain the books that would be written."
+At the end of his gospel, John tells us that "Jesus did many other things as well.
+If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written".
+John 21:25 (NIV)

-John 21:25 (NRSV)